Top Ten Music Videos of the 80s

 Full confession: I really like this song, and I’m pretty sure that you do as well.
-It has a rather dark, moody atmosphere to it, and if you can avoid having an epileptic seizure in the first thirty seconds of this video, you can appreciate the fact that my hair in episode three of BannedCast is nearly identical to Neil Tennant’s in this video (and no, I’m not proud of this fact).
+It has a rather dark, moody atmosphere to it, and if you can avoid having an epileptic seizure in the first thirty seconds of this video, you can appreciate the fact that my hair in episode three of BannedCast is nearly identical to Neil Tennant’s in this video.
 Also, pay close attention at minute 2:57 and you’ll see that this video was shot at the time that Fletch was in theaters.
 I.e., this shit is hella 80s.

 Whitesnake — “Here I Go Again”

 This one exemplifies the common 80s practice of “fuck it, let’s just fade this shit out at the end because we don’t know any other way to end this thing.”
 This video also represents a young Waukesha, Wisconsin, Derek’s first glimpse at womanhood, and possibly my first stirrings of lust as a result.
 I definitely owe Tawny Kitaen my first boyhood erection, and that alone makes this video awesome, even if it is confusing as to what cartwheels and splits on the hoods of Jaguars implies about her attractiveness, apart from her having been a childhood gymnast and therefore spiritually and emotionally broken and therefore an easy and cheap date.
 So I guess I sort of just answered my own question …